I hate feeling angry.

 Emotions are just energy.

 Hmm… interesting.
-You mean feeling angry gives you more energy to take action?
+Do you mean feeling angry gives you more energy to take action?

 I thought about this for a while and reflected on the times in my life that I was feeling depressed.
 And I realized it is true.